Hearing Services

 Description: Read This Publication If You Want to Know… How to have your child evaluated (at no cost to you) to see why he or she is having difficulty in school What the evaluation process involves and how you can contribute to it How special education can support your child’s learning, if he or she is found eligible for services How your child’s eligibility is determined and your right to participate in making that decision What happens next, if your child is found eligible...

-Description: How to use this board This board was developed as a means to support two-way conversation.
+Description: How to use this board - This Paramedic & EMS Symbol Board was developed as a means to support two-way conversation.
 To gather information from a person who cannot communicate easily, simply show the individual the board, point to an appropriate picture and verbally ask the question that fits the symbol.
 It is important for the professional to consider that the individual, although nonverbal, may be able to read, write or use a keyboard to answer questions.
-Offering access to a keyboard, paper and pencil/pen could...
+Offering access to a...

-Description: How to use this board This board was developed as a means to support two-way conversation.
+Description: How to use this board - This School Nurse Symbol Board was developed as a means to support two-way conversation.
 To gather information from a person who cannot communicate easily, simply show the individual the board, point to an appropriate picture and verbally ask the question that fits the symbol.
 It is important for the professional to consider that the individual, although nonverbal, may be able to read, write or use a keyboard to answer questions.
-Offering access to a keyboard, paper and pencil/pen could...
+Offering access to a keyboard, paper...

 Description: The American Speech-Language-Hearing Association (ASHA) website includes an Evidence Maps on a variety of topics (Autism Spectrum Disorders, Orthopedic Impairment, Traumatic Brain Injury, Hearing impairment, Intellectual Disabilities, Other Health Impairment, and more).